mcc-us/bookkeeping/_posts/2024-02-13-qbo-dashboard-guide.md

 ### Section 8: Examples & Practice: Sales & Customers

-Stopped before watching 36

 36. Injecting capital (money) to start a company:
    - DR Asset/bank account and then CR to Equity act
-   - On top right <+New>/Journal entry/Choose line #1/Bank act checking or savings
+   - On top right <+New>/Journal entry/Choose line #1/Bank act checking or savings/Add description/Save & close.
+   - To follow up goto Chart of Acts & check for DR. as well as a CR for 'Share Capital'

+37. Purchasing Inventory